 * Other brand associations

-This is the 60,000 foot perspective on the steps that I would follow.
-I hope this helps.
+This is the 60,000 foot perspective on the steps that we would follow.
+We hope this helps.